 POLICY

-Covered Entity will review whether EPHI maintained on Covered Entity’s systems has been altered or destroyed in an unauthorized manner.
-Covered Entity will educate those with access to EPHI not to alter or destroy EPHI in an unauthorized manner.
+Covered Entity will review whether ePHI maintained on Covered Entity’s systems has been altered or destroyed in an unauthorized manner.
+Covered Entity will educate those with access to ePHI not to alter or destroy ePHI in an unauthorized manner.

 PURPOSES

-The purpose of this policy is to ensure that EPHI maintained on Covered Entity’s systems has not been altered or destroyed in an unauthorized manner.
+The purpose of this policy is to ensure that ePHI maintained on Covered Entity’s systems has not been altered or destroyed in an unauthorized manner.

 REFERENCES/CROSS REFERENCES